pammacdotnet/TypstPaper/paper.typ

 = Typst and LaTeX <sec:latex>
 Typst and LaTeX @Knuth86@Lamport94 are both markup-based typesetting systems, but they differ in several key aspects.
-Regarding the language and its syntax, Typst employs more intuitive semantics, similar to those found in Markdown @Voegler14, making it cleaner and more accessible.
-Its commands are designed to work consistently, reducing the need to learn different conventions for each _package_ (concept tackled in @sec:package).
+Regarding the language and its syntax, Typst employs intuitive semantics, similar to those found in Markdown @Voegler14, making it more accessible.
+Its commands are designed to work consistently, reducing the need to learn different conventions for each _package_ (@sec:package).
 Here it is a side-by-side example:
 #let affine-typ = read("affine example.typ")
 #let affine-tex = read("affine example.tex")